yoasyo25/career-development-curriculum/module_four/negotiations.md

   * A negotiation conversation could take as little as 5 minutes.
 Think about that.
 You generally can’t do 5 minutes of work this year and have your boss give you an extra $5,000.
 But you can pick up $5,000 in salary negotiations just by having a conversation about your compensation.
 That makes your negotiation five very important minutes so that no money is left on the table.
 You can't afford to *not* negotiate.

   * Keep in mind that the [wage gap](http://www.latimes.com/business/technology/la-fi-tn-0323-pay-gap-20160323-story.html) in [tech](http://www.payscale.com/data-packages/gender-pay-gap/women-in-tech) is very real.
 Creating transparency around salaries is an important step in closing that gap, and that transparency starts with negotiations.
-Do not let money stay on the table that is rightfully yours.
+Do not let money stay on the table that could be yours.

 * **Shift your Mindset to Embrace Negotiations:**
-  * Could do turn and talk here; what are your initial feelings about the idea of negotiating?
+  * **Turn & Talk:** What did you write down at the beginning of the session about your associations with the idea of negotiating?
+It's time to unpack our feelings about negotiating in order to be empowered to have this conversation in a meaningful way.
+What are your initial feelings about the idea of negotiating?
-  * Bottom line: successful people negotiate
+  * Bottom line: Successful people negotiate

 * **Back to the initial question -- "What are your salary expectations?"**